 Through its Children’s Clothing Closet, William Temple House provides clothes to children whose families are not able to afford adequate school clothing.
 Each child and their siblings are provided a school wardrobe of 3 to 5 outfits including shirts, pants, underwear, socks, outerwear and coats.
 Vouchers to a local shoe store are also available.

 William Temple House hosts a Medical Teams International mobile dental van one or more times each month.
 The mobile dental program provides urgent and emergency dental care services to low-income patients who do not have dental insurance or another way to pay for dental care.
 Cleanings, crowns, root canals and dentures are not available through this program.

 To make an appointment please call 503.226.3021 ext.
 1297

 In partnership with Pacific Eye Clinic, William Temple House may be able to provide clients with a free eye exam and/or glasses!
-To make an appointment, call 503.226.3021 ext.
-1295 to leave a request OR visit William Temple House on Tues – Thursday from 10 am – 2 pm.
+To make an appointment, please visit William Temple House on Tues – Thursday from 10 am – 2 pm.
 Please bring a photo ID and proof of income for all adults in your household.

 Case Management & Dialogue Program

 The William Temple House Social Services department offers a unique and multi-layered approach to meeting the needs of our guests.
 Many of the participants in our program express feelings of loneliness and isolation.
 They have nobody to talk to, and often feel bereft of true support and consideration.
 We are seeking to address this growing trend toward isolation by offering an opportunity for individuals to meet with an intake counselor and have a dialogue about life.
 We offer a warm and friendly space to those who just want someone to hear them, someone to share their story with.
 There is no counseling, and no advice.
 Just an opportunity to talk and share and be heard by another.
 Authentic dialogue takes place in the meeting between two individuals in the realm of shared humanity.